 "This is where my roots begin, this is where Silver Cedar Studio begins." – Katie Ball

-Later on in life she branched out from the outdoors as teens often do.
+Later on, in life, she branched out from the outdoors as teens often do.
 Nature was still there for her and always had been.
 But she wanted to see what else life had to offer.
-She took up modeling and has been active with it for over 10 years between Canada and the US.
+She took up modelling and has been active with it for over 10 years between Canada and the US.
 She has had the opportunity to work with all types of fashion designers, photographers and artists.
 However, she had yearned to take her experience and creative passions and find a medium that would allow her to express herself and her love for the outdoors.